 One of the more controversial aspects of the Global Rapid Rugby tournament is the proposed law changes.
 The new and revised laws are designed to increase ball-in-play time.

-Rapid Rugby teams may make up to 12 player substitutions during the game, as opposed to the current 8 substitutions.
+Rapid Rugby teams may make up to 10 player substitutions during the game.

 Instead of the regular 80-minute allotment, Rapid Rugby games will be fast-paced, and a total of 70-minute total game time will be played.